 The most common fuel used for cooking on boats is Liquid Propane Gas (LPG).
 LPG is also often used to heat water, either for washing or central heating.
 Bottle gas that is used on boats is not the same as a fixed pipeline system used in houses and buildings.
 Bottle gas leaking into a boat can't escape as easily as gas in houses, so the risk of explosion from a leak in a boat is significantly greater.

-Not all Gas Safe registered engineers are qualified to work with LPG, and not LPG engineers are qualified to work on boats.
-You should 'Trust the triangle' and check that anyone doing gas work on your boat is Gas Safe registered.
+'Trust the triangle' and check that anyone doing gas work on your boat is Gas Safe registered.
 Anyone working on gas appliances whilst not being registered is working illegally.

 However, not all Gas Safe registered engineers are qualified to work with LPG, and not all LPG engineers are qualified to work on boats.
 You can specify the type of gas and type of appliance you have in the search options on the Gas Safe Register website.